Is Stella McCartney The Queen Of Sustainability?

-Recently, the idea of being self-made has been called into question.
-A sudden peak of interest in the concept, which is rarely used to challenge powerful men, made a conversation with Stella McCartney feel all the more auspicious.
+Over the years, the idea of being self-made has been called into question.
+A sudden interest in the concept, which is rarely used to challenge powerful men, made a conversation with Stella McCartney feel all the more auspicious.

 After launching her eponymous fashion label in October 2001 under a 50/50 venture with luxury conglomerate Kering, the daughter of Beatles member Paul McCartney saw immediate success with her eco-friendly ready-to-wear, men's, and accessories lines.
 Despite doubters along the way, she's remained the industry's gold standard for how to run a high-fashion brand while abstaining from textiles that have traditionally defined luxury.
 A lifelong vegetarian, McCartney does not use fur, leather, or PVC in her collections.
 But as legacy fashion houses and e-tailers slowly adapt to the model she's put forth, the time feels ripe to ask if it's working.
 And with rival designers only considering the idea on a cause-by-case basis, how do we know?

 In March 2018, McCartney made headlines when news broke that she was ending her relationship with Kering.
 When asked to elaborate on her recent divestment from the company that owns Gucci, Saint Laurent, and Balenciaga, among others, she remained tight-lipped.